ifly7charlie/ognrange/README.md

 note: current accumulators are deleted if they are no longer active on server startup.
-This could be changed to roll them into the aggregators they were related to if they are still active (TODO?)
+This could be changed to roll them into the aggregators they were related to if they are still active

 current is rolled into ALL of the other active aggregators in one operation.
 Once this has been done the data in it is removed.

 All databases containing H3 information is rolledup during a rollup operation.
 Up to 1/5 of the number configured in MAX_STATION_DBS or will be run at the same time.
-Although this isn't run in a thread there are a lot of advantages due to the large amount of IO wait time.
+This executes in a different thread.
+As the classic-level database can't share the handles the main thread flushes all data and closes all databases before starting the rollup.

+During the rollup no cell updates are written to the DB, and any changes will be kept in memory until it completes.
+This can mean a lot more H3s in memory compared to normal operation.
+Once the rollup completes these will be flushed as normal.

+(As a new accumulator was started prior to commencing the rollup there will be nothing in the DB for that accumulator so the main thread doesn't need to read records as long as all dirty H3s are still in memory)

 Actual time to complete a rollup operation is primarily dependent on the number of H3s in the database.
 This means the global database will